 Surgery is rarely used to treat corns, but it does occur on occasion.
 Surgery actually deals with the underlying issue that causes corns.
 During surgery, the bone is shaved and any abnormalities are corrected, thus reducing the amount of friction that occurs during walking.

-For more information and professional removal of your corn/callus, we recommend you consult with a podiatrist for an advised treatment plan.
+For more information and professional removal of your corn/callus, we recommend you consult with a Philadelphia foot and ankle doctor for an advised treatment plan.